jacksonjost/easysecp256k1/README.md

 #### Additional Functions
 - `plot_curve(curve)`: Plots the given elliptic curve using Matplotlib, showing all possible points on the curve.
 - `is_prime(n)`: Checks the primality of a given number `n`.
+- `modular_sqrt(a, p)`: Calculates the modular square root of a given number a modulo a prime p using Euler's Criterion and the Tonelli–Shanks Algorithm.

 #### Generating a Generator
 We iterate through all possible points on the curve to find a generator with the maximum order.
 The generator and the private key are used to compute the corresponding public key.
 The script ensures that the private key is within the bounds of the subgroup order.